-I'm the breeder behind Wolf Mountain Kennel located in Danby, VT.
+I'm Juliana G., the breeder behind Wolf Mountain Kennel located in Danby, VT.
 I value quality over quantity in all things.
 Our breeding goal is to produce healthy, sound, attractive Labradors with temperaments that will excel in any active endeavor, especially as service dogs.

-What makes Juliana’s program special
+What makes your program special?

 Besides all the recommended health testing for the breed, we also have a goal of breeding dogs with the lowest coefficient of inbreeding that we can.
 This is to improve vigor and decrease unknown recessive traits popping up.
 While we strive to produce dogs with correct conformation, breeding for show is not my main focus.
 As a service dog handler myself, as well as a professional dog trainer, I have a unique perspective on the "total dog".